blulere/TMRP/README.md

-# TMRP
+# TMRP: TrackMania Rich Presence.
-TrackMania Rich Presence.
+Someone's probably already done this but I wanted to challenge myself :)